LakshayKhanagwal/simple_yet_dynmic_website/README.md

 ## Upcomming

-~~Home page is just on edge.
-It must be uploaded till tomorrow noon.~~         Home Page Is uploaded(Done).
+- ~~Home page is just on edge.
+It must be uploaded till tomorrow noon.~~
+- Home Page Is uploaded(Done).
-- More articals are added and a little bit of animation also used for make it looks good.
+- ~~More articals are added and a little bit of animation also used for make it looks good.~~
+- Aricals are added(Done).
-- New things with animations and more artical pages on home page is comming very soon.
+- ~~New things with animations and more artical pages on home page is comming very soon.~~
+- it's finalised and uploaded.
 ###